byteshiva/github-actions-youtube-dl/README.md

 # Github-actions-youtube-dl ![do](https://github.com/MitsuhaMiyamizu/github-actions-youtube-dl/workflows/do/badge.svg)

-使用 GitHub Actions 下载 YouTube 最高画质视频，并自动发布到 Release。
+Use GitHub Actions to download the highest-quality YouTube videos and automatically publish them to Release.

-## 注意！
+## Attention!

-- **Github Release 最高可以发布 2G 大小的文件，注意自己的压缩包大小不要超过 2G。**（[官方文档说明](https://docs.github.com/cn/free-pro-team@latest/github/managing-large-files/distributing-large-binaries)）
+-**Github Release can release files up to 2G in size, please note that the size of your compressed package should not exceed 2G. **([Official document description](https://docs.github.com/cn/free-pro-team@latest/github/managing-large-files/distributing-large-binaries))

-- **请大家下载完成后尽量删除 Release 中无用的视频文件**
+-**Please try to delete useless video files in Release after downloading **

-- **✨善待 GitHub**
+-**✨Be kind to GitHub**

-## 使用
+## Use

-1. Fork 本仓库 或者 Use this template。
+1. Fork this warehouse or Use this template.

 ![image-20201128114406344](README.assets/image-20201128114406344.png)

-2. 创建好自己的仓库后，在 Actions 中启用 GitHub Actions（Use this template 默认启用）。
+2. After creating your own repository, enable GitHub Actions in Actions (Use this template is enabled by default).

 ![image-20201128114243884](README.assets/image-20201128114243884.png)

-3. *按需更改 config.txt 中的内容（非必要步骤，可以在此调整 youtube-dl 的下载参数）*。
+3. *Change the content in config.txt as needed (non-essential steps, you can adjust the download parameters of youtube-dl here)*.
-4. 将你要下载的 YouTube 视频的地址填进 **playlist.txt** 中，每行限一个视频链接，commit push 提交。
+4. Fill in the URL of the YouTube video you want to download into **playlist.txt**, each line is limited to one video link, commit push submit.

 ![image-20201128121024007](README.assets/image-20201128121024007.png)

-5. Actions 自动运行后会将所有下载好的视频打包成 downloads.tar.gz 发布到 **Release** 中。
+5. After Actions runs automatically, all downloaded videos will be packaged into downloads.tar.gz and released to **Release**.
-6. 进入 Release，下载打包好的压缩文件。
+6. Enter Release and download the packed compressed file.

 ![image-20201128114604022](README.assets/image-20201128114604022.png)